Resources

 Welcome to our Resources page, a hub for exploring the latest scientific research and information on Big Desert dingoes.
 Here, you’ll find links to peer-reviewed studies that inform our work in the Big Desert region.
 Whether you’re a student, researcher, or simply passionate about wildlife, these resources provide valuable knowledge to deepen your understanding of Big Desert dingoes, their ecological importance, and the challenges they face in modern landscapes.

-This study is the first to recognize Big Desert dingoes as genetically distinct, shedding light on their unique genetic structure within the broader dingo population.
-It highlights how geographic and ecological factors shape their diversity and emphasizes the importance of preserving these local populations, which play a vital role in maintaining ecological balance and contribute to the broader genetic landscape of the species.
+This study is the first to recognise Big Desert dingoes as genetically distinct, shedding light on their unique genetic structure within the broader dingo population.
+It highlights how geographic and ecological factors shape their diversity and emphasises the importance of preserving these local populations, which play a vital role in maintaining ecological balance and contribute to the broader genetic landscape of the species.

-Andrew R Weeks, Peter Kriesner, Nenad Bartonicek, Anthony van Rooyen, Kylie M Cairns, Collin W Ahrens W A
+Andrew R Weeks, Peter Kriesner, Nenad Bartonicek, Anthony van Rooyen, Kylie M. Cairns, Collin W. Ahrens (2024)

 This study reveals that dingoes maintain a distinct genetic identity, with limited evidence of hybridisation with domestic dogs.
 It follows up and supports Kylie Cairns' research, further highlighting the importance of conserving these genetically pure dingo populations, especially in areas like the Big Desert, where dingo management practices could influence future genetic integrity.